-If $ARM\ARCH\MAJOR == 8$ and $ARM\ARCH\MINOR >= 3$ the code footprint of enabling PAuth is lower because the compiler will use the optimized PAuth instructions rather than the backwards-compatible ones.
+If ARM\ARCH\MAJOR == 8 and ARM\ARCH\MINOR >= 3 the code footprint of enabling PAuth is lower because the compiler will use the optimized PAuth instructions rather than the backwards-compatible ones.

 - Branch Target Identification feature is selected by BRANCH\PROTECTION option set to 1.
-This option defaults to 0 and this is an experimental feature. - Memory Tagging Extension feature is unconditionally enabled for both worlds (at EL0 and S-EL0) if it is only supported at EL0.
+This option defaults to

+0. - Memory Tagging Extension feature is unconditionally enabled for both worlds (at EL0 and S-EL0) if it is only supported at EL0.
 If instead it is implemented at all ELs, it is unconditionally enabled for only the normal world.
 To enable it for the secure world as well, the build option CTX\INCLUDE\MTE\REGS is required.
 If the hardware does not implement MTE support at all, it is always disabled, no matter what build options are used.